 MN 3390.
 Managing Growth.
 3 Semester Hours.

 In this course, students explore the opportunities and challenges involved in the management of growth in entrepreneurial settings, both at the individual company and as members of a corporation.
 This course employs experiential learning methods, such as conducting rotations at existing local entrepreneurial ventures and participating in a management simulation.
 Prerequisites: MN 3310.
+(Spring).

 MN 4300.
 Special Topics in Entrepreneurship and Innovation.
 3 Semester Hours.